steven liu

 1. Create the model with randomly initialized weights (16GB).

-4. Move the model on device for inference.
+4. Move the model to the device for inference.

 Big Model Inference (BMI) loads a model like this.

-The first step creates an empty model with the PyTorch meta device.
+1. Create an empty model with the PyTorch meta device.
 This creates tensors without any data attached.
+Tensors can be any size without worrying about memory constraints.
 It only creates tensors with the expected shape.

-The second step uses the device_map to optimally distribute model weights.
+2. The device_map optimally distributes model weights.
+This is automatic, but you can design your own device_map by assigning each module/layer to a device.
 From the shape and dtype of each tensor on the meta device, you can figure out how much memory the actual weights require.

 Transformers tries to fit as many weights as possible on your fastest device (GPU) first.
 If they don't all fit, it places the remaining weights on the CPU.
 And if that still doesn't fit, the rest of the weights are offloaded to disk.

-It even accounts for certain layers that shouldn't be split like layers with residual connections.
-This is done automatically but you can also design your own device_map by assigning each module/layer to a device.
+It even accounts for certain layers that shouldn't be split, like layers with residual connections.

-The third step starts loading model shards into memory instead of loading the entire model into memory.
+3. Load model shards into memory instead of loading the entire model.
 Once a shard is loaded, the weights are placed in the model and moved to the appropriate device.
-The loaded shard is discarded, and the next shard is loaded.
+The shard is discarded, and the next shard is loaded.

 4. Load the weights in the empty model.

-5. Move the model on device for inference.
+5. Move the model to the device for inference.

-6. Repeat step 3 for the shard until all the weights are loaded.
+6. Repeat step 3 until all weights are loaded.

-The dtype indicates the type of elements stored in a tensor.
+The dtype is the data type of the elements in a tensor.
 It affects how much memory is required and what kind of numerical values a tensor can represent.

 fp32 is considered full precision and takes up 32 bits in memory.
 1 bit for the sign, 8 bits for the exponent, and 23 bits for the significand.